The Good Ones (Brooklyn Nine-Nine): Critical reviews

 Brian Tallerico of Vulture gave the episode a 4 star rating out of 5 and wrote, "The season premiere of Brooklyn Nine-Nine needed to feel familiar to fans of the show while recognizing how the world has changed since it debuted nearly a decade ago.
 The writers pulled off that tricky dynamic; now let's see if they can maintain the balancing act for the entire final stretch or if this season will be one of the bad ones."

 Karen Han of Slate wrote, "Brooklyn Nine-Nine does the best job possible of acknowledging the problem with portraying cops as uncomplicated heroes while still remaining a good-natured, funny show, but it feels fitting, and fortunate, that this is its final season.
 There's nowhere to go that won't feel like some sort of a cop-out (no pun intended).
 But the show has pulled off miracles before, so the fact that the new episodes are at least thoughtful about the predicament its good-guy characters are stuck in is promising for the series' finale — and its legacy."

-Emily VanDerWerff of Vox wrote, "The episode highlights just how much Brooklyn Nine-Nine will gladly question the institution it's set within while insisting that the people we're watching every week are largely beyond reproach.
+Emily St. James of Vox wrote, "The episode highlights just how much Brooklyn Nine-Nine will gladly question the institution it's set within while insisting that the people we're watching every week are largely beyond reproach.
 For as much as Brooklyn Nine-Nine tries to throw cold water on the idea of any cops being 'the good ones,' its characters are supposed to be, well, 'the good ones.'
 So as long as Brooklyn Nine-Nine won't push its characters a bit, it's going to struggle to meet its stated goals."